bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 # Use of the scalar multiplication primitive for Diffie-Hellman Key Agreement

-The above scalar multiplication primitive can be used to implement Diffie-Hellman with cofactor.
+The above scalar multiplication alogirthms can be used to implement Diffie-Hellman with cofactor.

 ~~~